MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 - If you are an undergrad with zero work experience, you don't need a two page resume.
 I don't care if the co-op department says otherwise.
 I've done plenty of internships, jobs etc, and I still get my whole resume on one page.

-- Please for the love of god do not use the ["combined" resume template](https://carleton.ca/career/wp-content/uploads/Combined-Resume-Template.pdf).
-The co-op department recommends you use this when you have little experience, which means that employers will know by virtue of you using this template that you don't actually have any experience.
+- Do not use the ["combined" resume template](https://carleton.ca/career/wp-content/uploads/Combined-Resume-Template.pdf).
+I dislike the idea of not putting experience at the top of a resume.
+I find that many students using this template strech out their resume to two pages by having duplicate points between the skills section and experience section.
+I'm aware that co-op recommends using this template when you have little experience, _but_ wouldn't that mean that by virtue of you using this template that you're essentially telling employers you don't actually have any experience?

 - Do not waste space with a career objective section.
-If you're applying to a position, the objective is obviously that you want the job you applied to...
+If you're applying to a position, the objective is obviously that you want the job you applied to.
+This is wasted resume space.

+- In my opinion, you shouldn't include an "availability section".
+Co-op recommends you state what length of position you're looking for (4 months, 8 months, etc).
+Like the career objection, if you're applying to a position that stated the length was 4 months, they should be able to assume you're free for 4 months.

 - Do not write paragraph of text talking about what skills you got out of a specific class.
-Especially if your a 2nd year, everyone is taking the same classes so obviously you're not going to stick out that way.
+Especially if you're a 2nd year and everyone is taking the same classes.
 Include the course title at most.

 Someday I want to write a proper full article on how best to sell yourself as a student with zero work experience.
 So stay tuned for that.